France won't rule out bigger EADS-BAE stake: source

-PARIS France will not rule out buying shares from Lagardere (LAGA.PA) that would raise its stake in a merger of EADS EAD.PA and BAE (BAES.L), a French government source said on Friday, raising the prospect of a deal-breaking clash with Britain.
+PARIS France will not rule out buying shares from Lagardere that would raise its stake in a merger of EADS and BAE, a French government source said on Friday, raising the prospect of a deal-breaking clash with Britain.

 The source, speaking on condition of anonymity, doubted a deal could be reached on the planned mega-merger of the European aerospace group and UK defense firm by an October 10 regulatory deadline and expected that date to be extended by 28 days.